harm-smits/42docs/libs/minilibx/prototypes.md

 ### mlx_init

 Initializes the mlx library.
 Must be called before ANY other function.
-Will return NULL if initialization failed
+Will return NULL if initialization failed.

 ```c
 /*